 A contract with a customer exists when the customer submits an order online for the Company’s products.
 Under this arrangement, there is one performance obligation which is the obligation for the Company to fulfill the order.
 Product revenue is recognized when control of the goods is transferred to the customer, which occurs upon the Company’s delivery to a third-party carrier.

 The Company deducts discounts, sales tax, customer service credits and estimated refunds to arrive at net revenue.
 Sales tax collected from customers is not considered revenue and is included in accrued liabilities until remitted to the taxing authorities.
 The Company has made the policy election to account for shipping and handling as activities to fulfill the promise to transfer the good.
 Shipping, handling and packaging expenses are recognized upon shipment and classified within selling, general and administrative expenses.
 Discounts are recorded as a reduction to revenue when revenue is recognized.
 The Company records a refund reserve based on historical refund patterns.
-As of December 31, 2022 and 2021, the refund reserve, which is included in accrued liabilities in the balance sheets was $0.1 million.
+As of September 30, 2023 and December 31, 2022 the refund reserve, which is included in accrued liabilities in the condensed consolidated balance sheets, was not material.

 Disaggregation of Revenue

 The following table sets forth revenue by product type (in thousands):